Hair Health . Symptoms guide

 - Telogen effluvium overlay.
 Recent illness or stress can accelerate visible recession on top of a genetic baseline.

 - Nutritional overlap.
 Low ferritin and vitamin D worsen the rate of loss even when DHT is the primary cause.
+Vitamin D affects your overall hair density.
+A panel identifies underlying nutritional deficits that may be compounding your genetic hair loss.

 Common features that suggest this